Skip to main content

 • What are the entry requirements?

-Start with the UCAS Search Tool to search for courses and do more research using individual university websites.
+Start with the UCAS search tool to search for courses and do more research using individual university websites.

 You will be studying and living at the university you choose for 3 or more years, so it is important you think through your decision and consider these questions to help you decide: